AshishMahendra/annotator.github.io/test.md

 # Welcome to the Jaseci Tutorial

 Hi!
-The First thought come to our mind after knowing that we have to learn a new programming language, Jaseci is, WHY, a new language?
+The First thought comes to our mind after knowing that we have to learn a new programming language, Jaseci is, WHY, a new language?
 Let's achieve the answer together.

 # Jaseci is a computational model and a language in one unit
-In simple words, **Jaseci** provides a platform where you can implement the SOTA AI modules without taking the pain of training or hosting them.
+In simple words, **Jaseci** provides a platform where you can implement the **SOTA** AI modules without taking the pain of training or hosting them.

 ## Starting With Jaseci